sportsball-ai/actions-hub/major-version-tag/README.md

 # major-version-tag

-A composite action that takes a txm standard version number (vM.m.p) and returns the major version/revision (vM.0)
+A composite action that takes a txm standard version number (vM.m.p) and returns the major version/revision (vM)

-In the following example, in the "calculate-version" job, we specify the major version of oe-cli to use for versioning (v0.0).
+In the following example, in the "calculate-version" job, we specify the major version of oe-cli to use for versioning (v0).

 In the "build_and_tag_new_image" job, we use the "major-version-tag" composite action to get the major version of the new, current version.